 EDUC 5230 – Methods and Techniques of Teaching Science in Grades 5-9

-An analysis of both traditional and alternative forms of assessment and evaluation, i.e., portfolio assessment, video performances, and student presentations.
+An analysis of both traditional and alternative forms of assessment and evaluation, e.g., portfolio assessment, video performances, and student presentations.
 Philosophical foundations that form the basis for selected evaluation practices will be considered.
 Examination of literature on tests and measurements as well as alternative assessment and evaluation procedures will enable students to develop strategies that best meet the needs of their own educational objectives.
 Attention to grading procedures and other means for reporting student progress will enable teachers to evaluate a variety of strategies for reporting student progress.

 EDUC 5240 – Methods and Techniques of Teaching Social Studies in Grades 5-9